celinelatulipe/ThinkLikeComputer/_sources/Labs/Week8Lab.rst

 In this level you will create a function that will take in 3 floats and return the average value of the floats.

 #.
 The starter code below creates three user input variables (floats), asking the user to enter a decimal number (note that we don't use the word *float* in the prompt - end users don't know what floats are!).
-Create a function header for a function that takes in three parameters and will calculate their average.
+Create a function header for a function that takes in three parameters and will calculate and return their average.
 Name the function something that makes sense and reflects what it will do.
+This function expects floating point numbers and returns a floating point number - make sure your header includes appropriate type annotations.

 #.
 Inside the function, create a variable and assign to it the average value of the three passed in floats.
 Note: To calculate an average you take the sum of inputs and divide it by the number of inputs.